weaviate/weaviate-io/docs/weaviate/core-knowledge/indexing.md

 ## Intro to index settings

-In Weaviate, you configure indices per class.
+You can configure indices in Weaviate per class.
 Weaviate supports two types of indices.

 1. An **approximate nearest neighbor index (ANN)** - the ANN index is used to serve all vector-search queries.
 1. An **inverted index** - the inverted index allows for filtering by properties, as well as serve BM25 queries.

+One of Weaviate's core strengths is combining the ANN index with an inverted index.

 Some things to bear in mind:

 * Especially for large datasets, configuring the indices is important because the more you index, the more storage is needed.
 * A rule of thumb -- if you don't query over a specific field or vector space, don't index it.
 * One of Weaviate's unique features is how the indices are regulated (learn more about this [here](../architecture/prefiltering.md)).

-### Configure the ANN index
+### ANN indexing

-As you've learned in the [basics section](./basics.md#what-is-weaviate), one of Weaviate's core strengths is combining the ANN index with an inverted index.
 What's important to know, is that the "A" in ANN (i.e., the "approximate") comes with a trade-off.
 That is, the index is _approximate_ and, therefore _not_ always 100% accurate.
 This is what the experts mean when they talk about the "recall of the algorithm."

 :::tip
 There are different ANN algorithms, you can find a nice overview of them on <a href="http://ann-benchmarks.com/" data-proofer-ignore>this website</a>.
 Only those algorithms which support [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) can be used in Weaviate (we want that sweet database UX) and Weaviate's ANN system is [completely plug-and-playable](../architecture/index.md#weaviates-architecture-from-above) so that we can always add other algorithms in the future.